 I AM A BEGINNER AND/OR OUT OF SHAPE - IS F5 FOR ME?

-All our students and instructors have been beginners at one time.
+All our students and coaches have been beginners at one time.
 Our core value #9 is, “Always remember you were once a beginner.”
 We have a zero tolerance for bullies in classes, and you’ll find that our students are very supportive and friendly.

 The classes are small-group; the average size is 6-10 so that we can scale exercises and workouts to the individual.